chainpoint/chainpoint-cli/README.md

 You can even verify against a node you have running remotely and will work against normal bcoin Full or SPV Nodes too.

-If no node matching the configs can be connected to, then the cli will fallback to the old method of verification by pinging Chainpoint nodes.
+If no node matching the configs can be connected to, then the CLI will fallback to using Chainpoint Gateways.

 ```bash
 $ chp verify -a